servicemeshinterface/smi-spec/traffic-specs.md

 - name: everything
   pathRegex: ".*"
   methods: ["*"]
-filters:
-- kind: Service
-  name: foobar
-  ports:
-  - 8080
 ```

 This example defines a single route that matches anything.
-It then describes a
-filter.
-This filter looks at the `Host` or `:authority` header and scopes the
-route matches to requests with the value
-`foobar.default.svc.cluster.local:8080`.
-This is the FQDN of the `foobar`
-service and port listed.

-At initial glance, filters and matches are pretty similar.
-There are some
-important differences.
-In particular, *all* filters must match whereas `matches`
-simply define what the traffic *could* look like.
-Individual matches are used
-regularly with TrafficTargets (see the `/metrics` example above).

 ### TCPRoute